Tax rates and payment

 - payments of up to £5 a night for 'incidental overnight expenses' when staying away(£10 if

 Generally, employees are charged to income tax on the value of shares that they are given or issued by their

 employer, less any amount paid for the shares.
 This applies to 'free shares' and to shares acquired under option

 schemes.
-NIC is also charged if the company is quoted, as the shares can be easily sold.
+NIC are also charged if the company is quoted, as the shares can be easily sold.

-If the employer operates one of the following 'HMRC-approved' share schemes, the tax charge may be eliminated,
+If the employer operates one of the following 'tax-favoured' share schemes, the tax charge may be eliminated,

 reduced or deferred.